theodi/open-data-licensing/schema/introduction.md

 * [Dublin Core](http://dublincore.org/documents/dcmi-terms/) distinguishes between a licence (`dct:License`) and a rights statement (`dct:RightsStatement`) and provides terms for relating a work to a machine-readable descriptions of these documents using the `dct:rights` and `dct:license` properties.
 * The [Creative Commons vocabulary](http://creativecommons.org/ns) (ccRel) supports the publication of machine-readable descriptions of broad classes of requirements, permissions and prohibitions that are associated with licences.
 It also includes some terms to support attribution.
 * The [Waiver](http://vocab.org/waiver/terms/.html) vocabulary supports the association of public domain waivers and community norms with a dataset
+* The [Open Data Rights Language](http://www.w3.org/community/odrl/) (ODRL) provides a standard means for expressing policies relating to the publishing, distribution and consumption of digital media.
+* Similarly, the [L4LOD](http://ns.inria.fr/l4lod/v2/l4lod_v2.html) and [LIMO](http://data.opendataday.it/LiMo/) vocabularies also attempt to describe the essential aspects of individual licenses

-These vocabularies provide some necessary foundations for publishing rights statements, but each has its own limitations
+These vocabularies provide some of the necessary foundations for publishing rights statements, but each has its own limitations.
+As described in the next section, the ODRS vocabulary is intended to support the publication of "rights statements" that annotate the relationship between a dataset and its license information.

 ## Design Rationale